-White blood cells, also called leukocytes (say: LOO-kuh-sytes), are part of this defense system.
+White blood cells, also called leukocytes (say: LOO-kuh-sytes), are part of this defence system.
 There are two basic types of these germ-fighting cells:

 Leukocytes are found in lots of places, including your spleen, an organ in your belly that filters blood and helps fight infections.
 Leukocytes also can be found in bone marrow, which is a thick, spongy jelly inside your bones.